-The Shared Debt Recovery Scheme comes into effect on 1 July 2019
+The Shared Debt Recovery Scheme came into effect on 1 July 2019

 Important information for GP registrars on the new Shared Debt Recovery Scheme